Is the MASE entirely online?

 What courses may I take as electives?

-Students in the concentrations that allow for electives may take courses in the Department of Educational Studies or other Teachers College departments.
-Some students wish to take courses in educational leadership, special education, and educational psychology.
-Students may also take content area courses in other departments across campus.
-However, if applicants desire content courses, it is advised that they contact the department chair of the content department whose courses they wish to take to find out what courses are available that meet their needs.
+Students in the Concentration in Educational Studies may take courses in the Educational Studies department.
+Students in the Concentration in Dual Credit Credential and/or Teaching in an Interest Area may take courses in any department across the university.
+Some students choose to take courses in Teachers College departments such as special education or educational psychology.
+Students may also take content/subject courses in other departments across campus.
+However, if applicants desire content courses, it is advised that they contact the department chair of the department whose courses they wish to take to find out what courses are available that meet their needs.
 For example, not all content courses are offered online.

 Can I complete a teaching license as part of the MASE?

-The MASE Concentration in Secondary Teaching License includes the courses required for an Indiana secondary teaching license, which are in addition to one of the required MASE pedagogy courses and EDFO 620.
-Those applying for this concentration must specify their desire to complete the license since the concentration requires additional application materials, including a bachelor’s degree from an accredited institution in the content area that the candidate will be licensed to teach, and three letters of reference from professional contacts.
+The MASE Concentration in Secondary Teaching License (Transition to Teaching) includes the courses required for an Indiana secondary teaching license, which are in addition to one of the required MASE pedagogy courses and EDFO 620 or EDMU 660.
+Those applying for this concentration must specify their desire to complete the license since the concentration requires additional application materials including a bachelor’s degree from an accredited institution in the content/subject that the candidate will be licensed to teach or a passing score for at least one Praxis secondary subject exams, and three letters of reference from professional contacts.
 It is advised that applicants contact the program director prior to submitting an application to confirm their eligibility for this concentration.
+In addition, students in this concentration must maintain a B average in all classes.
+Students earning lower than a B- in any course will be required to retake that course before progressing to EDSE 680 Student Teaching: Secondary School.
+Students may only retake a course one time per Graduate School policy.

 Can I complete my credential to teach dual credit courses in Indiana through the MASE?

-In most content areas, it is possible to complete 12 credit hours of graduate-level content courses.
+In some content areas, it is possible to complete 9-18 credit hours of graduate-level content/subject courses.
 However, online options may be limited.
-Therefore, it is advised that applicants contact the program director and/or the department chair of the content area department associated with their needs before applying to find out what courses are available.
-For example, applicants who wish to be credentialed to teach dual credit courses in history should contact the program director and/or the history department chair to find out what courses are available prior to applying to the program.
+Therefore, it is advised that applicants contact the program director and/or the department chair of the content/subject department associated with their needs before applying to find out what courses are available.

 Will I earn a teaching license automatically by completing the MASE?

-No, the MASE will not result in an Indiana secondary teaching license unless the candidate completes the requirements for the Concentration in Secondary Teaching License, including a full-time, 16-week student teaching experience within an accredited Indiana secondary school.
+No, the MASE will not result in an Indiana secondary teaching license unless the candidate completes the requirements for the Concentration in Secondary Teaching License (Transition to Teaching) including a full-time, 16-week student teaching experience within an accredited secondary school.

 What if I am already teaching in Indiana on an emergency permit?

-The Concentration in Secondary Teaching License can accommodate those who are already teaching in Indiana schools on an emergency permit, contingent on the school principal’s ability to meet the requirements of student teaching.
+The Concentration in Secondary Teaching License (Transition to Teaching) can accommodate those who are already teaching in Indiana schools on an emergency permit, contingent on the school principal’s ability to meet the requirements of student teaching including providing a mentor teacher who is licensed in the same subject the candidate (MASE student) will be licensed to teach and who has at least three years of experience teaching this subject.
 If the school principal is able to meet these requirements, then the student teaching experience may be completed in the school where the candidate is currently working.
 It is advised that applicants contact the program director prior to submitting an application to confirm that their principal is able to meet Ball State’s requirements for student teaching.

-Can I complete the requirements for the Concentration in Secondary Teaching License if I live out of state or out of the country?
+Can I complete the requirements for the Concentration in Secondary Teaching License (Transition to Teaching) if I live out of state or out of the country?

 Do I have to finish the entire MASE before I can earn my Indiana secondary teaching license?

-Students in the Concentration in Secondary Teaching License should plan to complete the courses required for the license first: EDFO 620, EDPS 600, EDSE 580, EDJH 585, EDSE 560, and a pedagogy course.
-Once they complete these courses and pass the required Indiana teaching assessments (Developmental/Pedagogy Assessment), they will earn their Indiana secondary teaching license.
+Students in the Concentration in Secondary Teaching License (Transition to Teaching) should plan to complete the courses required for the license first: EDFO 620, EDPS 600, EDSE 660, EDSE 670, EDSE 680, and a pedagogy course.
+Once they complete these courses, pass the required Indiana teaching assessments (i.e., one or more Praxis secondary subject exams and the Praxis Teaching and Learning: Grades 7-12 exam), and complete a CPR and approved suicide prevention training, then they will earn their Indiana secondary teaching license.
 At this point, candidates may begin teaching full time, as they complete the final 12 credits of the MASE.
+It is important to note that Ball State does not issue teaching licenses; candidates apply for a license through the Indiana Department of Education.

-What if my undergraduate degree is not in the content area that I wish to be licensed to teach?
+What if my undergraduate degree is not in the content/subject that I wish to be licensed to teach?

 Can I take MASE courses that also allow me to earn specialized certificates?

-Yes, MASE students who are in the Concentration in Education Core or Concentration in Teaching of a Content or Special area can take courses that also will allow them to earn a specialized certificate.
-The Certificate in Curriculum Development and Leadership provides opportunities for MASE students to dig deeper into leading curriculum.
+Yes, MASE students can take courses that also will allow them to earn a specialized certificate.
+For example, the Certificate in Curriculum Development and Leadership provides opportunities for MASE students to dig deeper into leading curriculum.
 All of the courses required for the certificate overlap with MASE courses.
-The Certificate in Diversity Studies, Ethical Leadership, and Social Justice also aligns nicely with the MASE.
-It provides students opportunities to explore multicultural education and ethical leadership.
+The Certificate in Multicultural Education also aligns nicely with the MASE.